Brett McGurk: Resignation from anti-ISIL post

-Academic and media career (2019-2020)
+Academic and media career (2019–2020)

 On January 2, 2019, Stanford University announced that McGurk had accepted a two-year appointment as the Frank E. and Arthur W. Payne Distinguished Lecturer at Stanford's Freeman Spogli Institute.
 In the announcement, former Secretary of State Condoleezza Rice stated: "Brett McGurk is the consummate professional diplomat.
 He has served on the front lines across three administrations, and handled some of the most difficult assignments for me and President Bush in Iraq during the surge."
 McGurk also holds a post at the Carnegie Endowment for International Peace in Washington, D.C., as a non-Resident Senior Fellow.
-Carnegie President and former Deputy Secretary of State William J. Burns stated announced McGurk's affiliation with Carnegie, stating: "For more than a decade, and across administrations of both parties, Brett has led some of the most difficult and important U.S. diplomatic endeavors in the Middle East with extraordinary skill and tireless commitment."
+Carnegie President and former Deputy Secretary of State William J. Burns announced McGurk's affiliation with Carnegie, stating: "For more than a decade, and across administrations of both parties, Brett has led some of the most difficult and important U.S. diplomatic endeavors in the Middle East with extraordinary skill and tireless commitment."

 While at Stanford, McGurk has published commentary on Syria, China, Iran, and the insolvency of President Trump's foreign policy between stated objective and dedicated resources.
 He also published a well-received op-ed on the need to revitalize America's diplomatic corps including through an ROTC-like program to draw from America's colleges and universities to compete with great power competitors.
 The op-ed became a cornerstone of proposals by presidential candidate Elizabeth Warren and was reflected in Vice President Joe Biden's foreign policy speech.

 In February 2019, McGurk received the James Foley Freedom Award for his work in securing the release of Americans held hostage by the Iranian government and his leadership in the campaign to defeat ISIL.

-McGurk is a Senior Foreign Affairs Analyst with NBC News and MSNBC, commentating regularly on foreign policy matters across NBC platforms.
+McGurk was a Senior Foreign Affairs Analyst with NBC News and MSNBC, commentating regularly on foreign policy matters across NBC platforms.
 He also regularly speaks to public audiences about national security strategy, war, diplomacy, and decision-making.